 AWS Accredited Test Facility

 United Tribes Technical College certified as an Accredited Test Facility of the American Welding Society (AWS).
 The college’s Welding Program provides testing services for enrolled UTTC students upon successful completion of the welding program.
+Completion of the Welding certificate program of study does not guarantee AWS certification.
+AWS certification is a separate process.

 Graduates of the UTTC Welding Technology certificate program will: